ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 ### Conclusion

 Flex is very different from Tire: it enforces almost the opposite concepts in most areas.
-In its basic usage it is easier to use than Tire, and in its advanced usage ii implements a lot more tools and features.
+In its basic usage it is easier to use than Tire, and in its advanced usage it implements a lot more tools and features.
 So which one should you choose for your elasticsearch interactions?

 I honestly don't see any reason to choose Tire, while I see plenty of compelling reasons to choose Flex, but I may be biased, so if you have a different opinion I would like to know it and possibly learn from you.
 Please, don't hesitate to send me your comments on this writeup.
 Thanks.